-19. Bring an External Battery
+20. Bring an External Battery

 Fuel Rods are a bit of a last resort because one Fuel Rod really equals one phone charge.
-You need to buy the kit which is $20 for one Fuel Rod plus cords.
-Then you can exchange the Fuel Rod for a new one for $3.
-Having your own external battery that can power your phone multiple times over is a more economical solution in the long run.
+You need to buy the kit which is $30 for one Fuel Rod plus cords.
+Then you can exchange the Fuel Rod for a new one at an additional cost.

 (That being said, I carry Fuel Rods to theme parks because I’m grandfathered into a plan that doesn’t require me to pay for swaps.
 They are more lightweight than my external battery.)

-20. Stay in a Nearby Hotel
+22. Stay in a Nearby Hotel

 However, there are also plenty of hotels near Disneyland that are within a very short walk.
 You’ll probably save money and perhaps even score free breakfast or parking.
 And though we live just over an hour’s drive away, I prefer to stay overnight because we are always exhausted after a day at the parks.